-Hima set for a new career as a social worker ‘changing the world’
+Postgraduate Social Work qualifies Hima for a new career ‘changing the world’

-While she was volunteering her dental skills to domestic violence survivors for a year-and-a-half in rural India, Hima was working hard for social causes in her previous profession, when she decided to further her studies in Australia and change careers.
+While volunteering her dental skills to domestic violence survivors for a year-and-a-half in rural India, Hima was already working hard for social causes in her previous profession when she decided to further her studies in Australia and change careers.

-Hima graduated from the Australian College of Applied Psychology (ACAP) with her Master of Social Work (Qualifying) in mid-2016.
+Hima graduated with her Master of Social Work (Qualifying) in mid-2016.

 “My passion towards the field of domestic violence, women’s empowerment and anti- oppressive practice led me take up Social Work,” she said.

 In India, the Dental Diagnostic Centre where Hima worked provided regular free ‘treatment camps’ for women with orofacial injuries.
-It was her direct exposure to women recovering from domestic violence that opened the way for Hima to enter postgraduate study at the Australian College of Applied Psychology (ACAP).
+It was her direct exposure to women recovering from domestic violence that opened the way for Hima to enter postgraduate study at ACAP.

 Placement job offer

-Hima’s postgraduate course requires 1,000 hours of work placement to complement the course’s theoretical component.
-Her background as a health practitioner and volunteer meant Hima was well-prepared during her two fieldwork sessions, with one of them leading directly to her current employment.
+Hima’s ACAP course requires 1,000 hours of work placement to complement its theoretical component and prepare graduates for immediate work.
+Having a health practitioner and volunteer background served Hima well during her two student fieldwork sessions, with one leading to employment.

 “My first placement was with Bankstown Women’s Health Centre, and my second was with Rape and Domestic Violence Services Australia,” said Hima.

 During her training while on placement at Rape and Domestic Violence Australia (RDVSA), Hima’s supervisor suggested she apply for a permanent paid role that was coming up at the organisation.
-The application was successful and Hima began work there in December 2016.
+The application was successful and Hima began work there as a Social Work graduate in December 2016.

 “At placement I was active on the crisis line and covering full day shifts.
-I was offered a position near the end of my time there and three months later I joined RDVSA as a telephone and online specialised trauma counsellor,” she said.
+I was offered a position near the end of my time there and three months later I joined RDVSA as a telephone/online specialised trauma counsellor,” she said.

 “As well as trauma counselling, my role includes preparing file notes and team-based work, such as research, for example, around the importance of trauma-informed practice for domestic violence and sexual assault survivors.
-The study will be used to support funding applications and also to develop best-practice guidelines for providing the most effective care to survivors.”
+Our studies will be used to support funding applications and also to develop best-practice guidelines to provide the most effective care to survivors.”